shreyaraghavendra/BoltBio/Ideation/Contributor Onboarding Documentation.md

    5. Algorithms and tests required for the analysis
    6. Conclusions that can be derived from the analysis
 3. Mutation Analysis
+## test
-4. Pathway Analysis
+5. Pathway Analysis
-5. Literary Analysis
+6. Literary Analysis
-6. Knowledge Graphs
+7. Knowledge Graphs